 R v Johnson (2017)

 Represented a rugby league player accused of s.20 assault after he was seen on CCTV walking up to a man outside a night club and knocking him unconscious.
-Defendant acquitted by a majority at his retrial.
+Defendant was acquitted.

 R v Cassidy (2016)

 Represented a defendant who was not fit to plead in a trial of whether he committed the act in a burglary (in which the elderly occupant of the home was in and restrained during the burglary) and an aggravated vehicle taking.
 Client was acquitted of the burglary but found to have driven the car.
 Ensured that the client received an absolute discharge.

 Represented a defendant who was substantially involved in a large, professional conspiracy to burgle which was valued in the region of £150,000 and involved many hours of covert surveillance evidence.
 Upon guilty plea ensured that the client, who had been on a qualifying curfew, received a sentence of only two years imprisonment.